Have you already thought about how to bring your Digital Marketing strategy to the next level?

 It is the most general stage of the journey when the consumer is discovering their problem.
-Here you may attract many people, but just a few of them will really fit with a qualified lead profile.
+You may attract many people here, but just a few will fit with a qualified lead profile.

 At this stage, generally, people don’t leave their information yet.
 But nothing prevents that from happening.

-The best kind of content to offer for your audience is blog posts, podcasts, ebooks, complete guides and others that address the subjects more broadly.
+The best content for your audience is blog posts, podcasts, ebooks, complete guides, and others broadly addressing the subjects.

 MOFU (Middle of the Funnel)

-In the middle of the funnel, your audience already knows they have a problem and are searching for a way to solve it.
+In the middle of the funnel, your audience already knows they have a problem and are searching for a solution.

 Here, the best way to address the themes related to your business is through blog posts, multimedia, and interactive content, keeping the focus on the solutions your company can provide to your lead.